possiblyselena/cookiecathackpad/JOURNAL.md

 **Total time spent: 3 hours** (I was on call)

-# June 12th: Finishing CADing
+# June 12th: Finishing CAD
 I finished the bottom case and that's about it.
 I didn't have a lot of time to work on much more.
 ![image](https://github.com/user-attachments/assets/469f5491-21eb-4a18-b0e0-f4481120b29c)